Skip to main content

 from Integer i

-Functions are type-aware, so if you use the general Array output (without the data type format) will deduce the output type from the input.
+Functions are type-aware, so if you use the generic type Array as result type (without the data type format) the system will deduce the exact result type automatically.

 create function my_fun(Array a) -> Array